 Keeping true to the original format, Dracula: The Sequel ~ Crossroads is intended as family entertainment.
 It resolves the Season 1 cliffhanger of Dracula: The Series, maintaining the show's campiness while keeping the horror of the Dracula legend in the forefront, as the original series had done so effectively.

 Carol M. Ford is the primary author of Dracula: the Sequel, with colleagues Brian Dettling and Joe Tonzelli having reviewed the script and assisted in the writing process.
-In addition to her day job as Director of Editorial Services for a health care publishing firm, Carol is a published author, editor, podcast producer, artist, and photographer.
+In addition to her day job as Senior Director of Editorial Services for a health care publishing firm, Carol is a published author, one of Bob Crane's (star of Hogan's Heroes) official biographers, editor, podcast producer, artist, and photographer.
 To discover more about Carol and her work, click here.

 Dracula: The Series writer Stu Woolley (episodes "Double Darkness" and "I Love Lucard") has been instrumental in his guidance and unwavering in his support of this project.
 Marsha Garelick, promotion coordinator for Dracula: The Series distribution in the United States, has graciously spoken in support of this endeavor.
 Bernard Behrens (Uncle Gustav) had expressed happiness over the idea of a new screenplay in the works.
 Sadly, he passed away on September 19, 2012.
 If this sequel teleplay is produced as a two-part pilot for a series reboot, it is hoped it would be dedicated to Bernard Behrens in his memory.